cavallilab/meprdc/README.md

 Please note that this respository is currently being subject to change, however, previous revisions will be stored for reference.

 ## Prerequisites
-A working installation of almost (from sourceforce branch 2.2) Check out the latest version from the Sourceforge repository:
+A working installation of almost (from sourceforce branch 2.2), it should be compiled with MPI and LAPACK Check out the latest version from the Sourceforge repository:
 ```
 svn checkout http://sourceforge.net/p/almost/code/HEAD/tree/branches/almost-2.2 almost